Amending Tax Returns: Deadlines, Process, and FAQs

 Yes, you can use tax software to file an amended return.
 Submit the same forms and schedules you included with your original Form 1040, ensuring they have your e-signature to be valid.

-For tax years before 2021, you must file in paper form if you originally filed your tax returns on paper.
+For tax years before 2021, you must file in paper form if you initially filed your tax returns on paper.
 Electronic filing is available for tax years beginning in 2019.
 However, not all tax software supports e-filing for amended returns, so verify the options available.

 How to File an Amended Tax Return Before the Deadline?